AlessioDP/kpmenu/README.md

 *   Pretty fast database decode thanks to Go
 *   Interfaced with dmenu or rofi
 *   Customize dmenu/rofi with additional command arguments
-*   Kpmenu main instance stay alive for future calls so you don't need to re-insert the password
-*   The open database can be cached so you don't need to re-insert the password
+*   Kpmenu can be started as a daemon, so you don't need to re-insert credentials
+    *   By default the first instance of kpmenu will enter in daemon mode (cache option) for 60 seconds
+    *   You can start a permanent daemon with `--daemon` option (it won't ask open the database)
+    *   Even if the cache times out, the daemon won't be killed
 *   Automatically put selected value into the clipboard (for a custom time)
     *   xsel and wl-clipboard supported
     *   By default it will use xsel, you can override it via config or `--clipboardTool` option